iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 $$

 Here $$r_t$$ is the external reward, $$t$$ is the current time-step, $$T$$ is the maximum steps possible in the episode, and $$ri_t$$ is the intrinsic reward.
-However, in this blog post we decided not to focus on the reward combiner $$\chi$$ but instead focus on FAST and CCIM.<d-footnote>This decision arises because we felt our exploration of it was not exhaustive enough.</d-footnote>.
+However, in this blog post we decided not to focus on the reward combiner $$\chi$$ but instead focus on FAST and CCIM.<d-footnote>This decision arises because we felt our exploration of the reward combiner was not exhaustive enough.</d-footnote>.